Lord-Elrond/pytest_bug/README.md

 run `pip3 install -r requirements.txt`

-then `pytest myapp` to see the bug
+and make sure the settings point to a running postgres database,

-you will need to have a postgres database running
+then `pytest myapp` to see the bug.